Applying for an Irish passport

-What evidence needs to be included for a child’s Irish passport application?
+What evidence do you need for a child’s passport application?

-Because under 18s cannot complete Irish passport applications on their own, they require legal consent and additional witnesses to verify their identity.
+Because under 18s cannot apply for Irish passports by themselves, they require legal consent and additional witnesses to verify their identity.

 Alongside the general requirements to be met, proof of parent’s citizenship is the main crux of a children’s passport application.